You are here

 - Public schools and charters operating under a priority improvement or turnaround plan, and who serve students in grades K-3 (§22-11-405; §22-11-406)

-- Districts that have a school serving students in grades K-3 and is operating under a priority improvement or turnaround plan (§22-11-305; §22-11-306).
+- Districts that have a school serving students in grades K-3 and are operating under a priority improvement or turnaround plan (§22-11-305; §22-11-306).
 Please note this is unique statute requiring districts to act based on the school’s plan type.

 Who to Involve in the Process

 To gather the data most effectively and efficiently, school and district leadership are advised to include early childhood administrators.
-For school level assessments this may include:
+For school-level assessments, this may include:

-For district level assessments this may include:
+For district-level assessments, this may include:

 - Local Early Childhood Council Coordinator